 Give Discounts to Email List Subscribers

-Finally, a company needs to reward regular subscribers with discounts on goods and services.
+Finally, when researching how to build a marketing strategy through email, a company needs to understand the importance of rewarding regular subscribers with discounts on goods and services.
 Create a coupon to attach to the email newsletter that customers can either bring in to show on their mobile devices or print out for a hard copy version.
 If the company provides its products or services online, create a discount code that they can enter to receive the reduced price.
 Treat regular customers like the treasures they are—and they’ll reward the company with their loyalty for years to come.